 Use of Force is an exciting new female twist on a popular genre.
 Shocking, galvanising, and at times darkly funny.

 U Use of Force is the story of an idealistic young woman who finds herself on the front line of crime, violence and dysfunction on the hard streets of western Sydney during the brutal 1990’s Royal Commission into police corruption.
-Fifteen years later, in a live-in PTSD ward in a rural psych hospital, the angry, damaged woman is forced to look back at where it all went wrong in an attempt to revive her shattered career.
+Sixteen years later, in a live-in PTSD ward in a rural psych hospital, the angry, damaged woman is forced to look back at where it all went wrong in an attempt to revive her shattered career.